 2. It’s especially busy during the yatra(pilgrimage) season from May to October, in particular during July, when hundreds of thousands of Shiva devotees, known as Kanwarias, descend upon the city.

-3. Situated along the holy Ganges, Haridwar means gateway to God and justifies its name both in terms of natural beauty and spirituality.
+3. Situated along the holy Ganges, Haridwar means the gateway to God and justifies its name both in terms of natural beauty and spirituality.

 4. Haridwar is famous for its temples and ghats where pilgrims bathe to relieve themselves of their sins and achieve salvation.
 The city celebrates its own religious and spiritual significance in a number of festivals that attract a huge number of people.
 These include the Kumbh Mela, whose grandeur can be witnessed only once in 12 years.